alantygel/ckanext-tagmanager/README.rst

 ckanext-tagmanager
 =============

-This is extensions aims to fill the tag managament gap of CKAN.
-CKAN core offers only a listing of tags, and edition through the the specific datasets.
+This extensions is intended to fill the tag managament gap of CKAN.
+CKAN core offers only a listing of tags, and edition through the specific datasets.

 Tagmanager offers a graphical interface for adding, editing, removing and merging tags.
 This is usefull for big open data portals with many contributors, where tags are not always kept consistent.